Aliases for POLH Gene

 GeneCards Summary for POLH Gene

 POLH (Polymerase (DNA) Eta) is a Protein Coding gene.
 Diseases associated with POLH include xeroderma pigmentosum, variant type and polh-related xeroderma pigmentosum.
-Among its related pathways are DNA Damage and Chks in Checkpoint Regulation.
+Among its related pathways are Platinum Pathway, Pharmacokinetics/Pharmacodynamics and DNA Double-Strand Break Repair.
 GO annotations related to this gene include damaged DNA binding and DNA-directed DNA polymerase activity.
 An important paralog of this gene is POLK.

 UniProtKB/Swiss-Prot for POLH Gene

 DNA polymerase specifically involved in DNA repair.
 Plays an important role in translesion synthesis, where the normal high fidelity DNA polymerases cannot proceed and DNA synthesis stalls.
 Plays an important role in the repair of UV-induced pyrimidine dimers.
 Depending on the context, it inserts the correct base, but causes frequent base transitions and transversions.
 May play a role in hypermutation at immunoglobulin genes.
 Forms a Schiff base with 5-deoxyribose phosphate at abasic sites, but does not have lyase activity.
 Targets POLI to replication foci.